Interventional Pain Medicine Specialist located in Los Angeles, CA

 Patients come to Beverly Hills Advanced Pain and Spine with all sorts of joint pain issues.
-Dr. Enayati treats pain from any joint in the body.
-From sport injuries to auto collision injuries to arthritis and other chronic pain conditions, Dr. Enayati is skilled at diagnosing the root cause of your pain and identifying the best treatment plan for you.
+Dr. Enayati and Dr. Gruver treats pain from any joint in the body.
+From sport injuries to auto collision injuries to arthritis and other chronic pain conditions, Dr. Enayati and Dr. Gruver are skilled at diagnosing the root cause of your pain and identifying the best treatment plan for you.

-There are many treatment options for joint pain, and Dr. Enayati can identify the best treatment plan for your individual circumstances.
+There are many treatment options for joint pain.
+Dr. Enayati and Dr. Gruver can identify the best treatment plan for your individual circumstances.
 Some excellent treatments include stem cell allograph, PRP injections, radiofrequency ablation (for certain knee pain), corticosteroid injections, and nerve blocks.

-Dr. Enayati offers the most cutting-edge treatment for chronic elbow pain, called a percutaneous tenotomy.
+Dr. Enayati and Dr. Gruver offer the most cutting-edge treatment for chronic elbow pain, called a percutaneous tenotomy.
 This procedure is much less invasive than a traditional tenotomy and allows you to use your elbow immediately afterward!
 The procedure is performed in the office, under local anesthesia, and there is virtually no recovery time!
-In this procedure, Dr. Enayati views the inside of the elbow using live ultrasound imaging as he uses a special needle to break up scar tissue and calcium deposits in and around the tendon.
+In this procedure, Dr. Enayati and Dr. Gruver view the inside of the elbow using live ultrasound imaging as he uses a special needle to break up scar tissue and calcium deposits in and around the tendon.
 Afterward, he can inject corticosteroids to reduce inflammation as the elbow heals.
 But as an alternative to steroids, Dr. Enayati prefers injecting Platelet Rich Plasma (PRP), and sometimes amnion stem cell allograft, into the tendon to promote cellular healing and tendon and tissue regeneration.
-There is no downtime after the procedure --in fact Dr. Enayati will encourage you to be diligent with stretching and physical therapy exercises to promote recovery – we do not want the elbow immobilized.
+There is no downtime after the procedure --in fact Dr. Enayati and Dr. Gruver will encourage you to be diligent with stretching and physical therapy exercises to promote recovery – we do not want the elbow immobilized.

 “Minimally invasive percutaneous ultrasonic tenotomy provided sustained pain relief and functional improvement for recalcitrant tennis elbow at 3-year follow-up.
 It is one of the few procedures to demonstrate positive sonographic evidence of tissue-healing response and is an attractive alternative to surgical intervention for definitive treatment of recalcitrant elbow tendinopathy."